-WMCC Alerts: is a free emergency notification system that will help ensure rapid and reliable mass communication to students, faculty, and staff.
+WMCC Alerts: These alerts originate from a free emergency notification system that will help ensure rapid and reliable mass communication to students, faculty, and staff.
 WMCC Alerts is designed to communicate with cell phones (text and voice messages), landlines, and e-mail systems, should a crisis, emergency or weather closure/delay occur on the WMCC campus.

 College Website: Emergency events and notices for closings are available on the College website.
-Additionally, the current and the past two years' crime statistics are available on the College website: http://www.wmcc.edu/student-services/campus-saftey/annual-crime-statistics-wmcc Students, faculty and staff can access and confidentially report a crime or incident on campus or at the http://www.wmcc.edu/student-services/campus-safety/campus-incident-report-form
+Additionally, the current and the past two years' crime statistics are available on the College website.

-Academic Center using the online Crime/Incident Report form found at
+Students, faculty and staff can access and confidentially report a crime or incident on campus or at the Academic Center using the online Crime/Incident Report form.